Fitzwilliam2015/emacs-compile-misc/README.md

-# emacs-compile-misc
+# emacs-misc
-settings for emacs compile
+settings for emacs